-If a source is unwilling to answer at all and says so, you should have prepared and rehearsed for this eventuality.
+You should be prepared for a source who is unwilling to answer your questions and says so.
 In a sound recording for television or radio, their refusal to answer, whether directly said or indirectly implied, will be heard and can be skilfully used in your edit.
-In print, you can write: ‘X declined to answer questions about…’.
-What you write should not interpret the failure to respond – just report it.
+In print, you can write: “X declined to answer questions about…” What you write should not interpret the failure to respond – just report it.
 The meaning of the refusal is for your audience to judge.

-If you are told in advance that certain questions won't be answered, it may still be better to put all your questions regardless, and make this clear.
+If you are told in advance that certain questions will not be answered, it may still be better to put all your questions regardless, and make this clear.
 This is especially true in broadcast.
 Both your interviewee and your audience know that you did at least ask.
 If you do not, you are open to the criticism that the question was never put.
-Your interviewee may well claim later that he ’would have’ answered if only he had been asked.
-This makes you look bad.
+Your interviewee may well claim later that he would have answered if only he had been asked.